Next Generation Sequencing (NGS): a beginner’s guide

 The discovery of DNA

-From Sanger sequencing to next generation sequencing to third generation sequencing
+From Sanger sequencing to next generation sequencing to third-generation sequencing

 The development of the sequencing by synthesis method, better known as next generation sequencing, meant the start of an explosion of DNA/RNA sequencing.
 This technique allows the massively parallel sequencing of millions of fragments simultaneously.
-At first, sequencing cost was enormous, but now it’s more affordable.
+At first, the sequencing cost was enormous, but now it’s more affordable.
 Although there are several platforms, the Illumina clonal bridge amplification method (see this video to understand how it works) is currently the most popular.

 Popular applications for NGS